-If the goods being sold are counterfeit, it’s very easy to persuade courts to stop the sales because selling counterfeit goods is both a civil tort and a criminal act.
+If the goods being sold are counterfeit, it’s very easy to persuade courts to stop the sales.
+This is because selling counterfeit goods is both a civil tort and a criminal act.

 We usually seek TROs in federal court in Chicago, in the Northern District of Illinois, because we’ve found that court especially receptive to protecting brand owners.
-The judges in that court have issued the most TROs against people and companies selling counterfeit goods on Amazon.
+In fact, the judges in that court have issued the most TROs against people and companies selling counterfeit goods on Amazon.

 You may not know the true identities of the people and businesses selling counterfeits of your products.

-Where you don’t know the true identities of sellers, you can sue “John Doe 1-50” or “John Doe 1-100” to encompass all counterfeit and infringing sellers with one complaint.
+Even if you don’t know the true identities of the sellers, you can sue “John Doe 1-50” or “John Doe 1-100” to encompass all counterfeit and infringing sellers with one complaint.

 A TRO motion would commonly seek the following temporary remedies: